JakubKwantowy/simple-todo-program/README.md

 # simple-todo-program
-A simple ToDo program for Linux and Maybe MacOs (Untested on MacOs).
+A simple ToDo program for Linux and Maybe MacOs (Untested on MacOs). \n
 WARNING: INCOMPATIBLE WITH WINDOWS!!!